Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 A module can be one file, for example `Random.jai`, imported if needed with `#import "Random";`.

-When a module contains many files, you need to give the module its own folder with the same name, and in it a file `module.jai` is required.
+When a module contains several files, you need to give the module its own folder with the same name, and in it a file `module.jai` is required.
 For example, the _Basic_ module has its own folder _/modules/Basic_.
 In it you'll find a file _Print.jai_, which contains the definition of `print`.
 But it also contains other source files.

+You can make your own module(s) in /jai/modules.
+But these could be deleted when a new version of Jai is installed, so better make a separate folder for your own modules, and make it known to Jai with `-import_dir` (see § 8.5).

 The `module.jai` file often serves as a way to assemble all these source files.
 It uses `#load` for this.